control8r/midimonster-knowledge-base/source/usecases/DolphinController.rst

 Dolphin allows you to use any gamepad, joystick, mouse or connected Wii Controller to play your favourite games.

-We're hooking into that using the MIDIMonster `evdev backend <https://github.com/cbdevnet/midimonster/blob/master/backends/evdev.md>`_, which can not only use mouse, keyboard and gamepad input to control any other protocol, but can also act as a *virtual input device*, making it possible to use it to create a virtual gamepad (or mouse, keyboard, etc. for that matter), controlled by any other protocol and scripting language supported by the MIDIMonster.
+We're hooking into that using the MIDIMonster `evdev backend`_, which can not only use mouse, keyboard and gamepad input to control any other protocol, but can also act as a *virtual input device*, making it possible to use it to create a virtual gamepad (or mouse, keyboard, etc. for that matter), controlled by any other protocol and scripting language supported by the MIDIMonster.